Last updated on April 19th, 2022

 Almonds and Heart

-Almonds might decrease the risk of heart disorders.
-Controlling heart problems is important in diabetes, as diabetics are at a higher risk of heart conditions.
+Almonds might decrease the risk of heart disorder.
+Controlling heart problems is important in diabetes as diabetics are at a higher risk of heart conditions.
 Almonds contain a high amount of monounsaturated fat.
-It is the same type of fat that often relates to olive oil for its heart-health benefits.
+It is the same type of fat that often relates with olive oil for its heart-health benefits.
 It is estimated that an ounce of almonds comprises 9 grams of monounsaturated fat.
 Nuts are a high-calorie snack.
 They don’t appear to add to increased weight gain when consumed in moderation.
 Not only do they comprise healthy fats, but also, they leave a person feeling satisfied.

 Why Maintaining Portion Control is Important While Having Almonds?

-How Many Almonds Should a Diabetic Person Eat Per Day?
+How Many Almonds Should a Diabetic Person Eat?

 Some almonds may go a long way toward filling a person up.
 Try sticking to a 1-ounce serving, which is roughly 23 almonds.
 As per the USDA, one ounce of almonds comprises:

 To prevent mindless eating, try portioning out the almonds in little containers or plastic bags.
-A few companies also sell almonds in single-serving packages.
+Few companies also sell almonds in single-serving packages.
 This accesses an easy grab-and-go alternative.

 The versatile almond

 The grocery store delivers a wealth of almond products.
 These may include almond milk, various flavoured almonds, almond butter, and more.
 While picking an almond product, it is good to read the Nutrition Facts label.
 Distrust the sodium and sugar that may be available from certain flavourings.
-Also, look for the carbs and glucose content in chocolate-covered nuts.
-Are you prepared to start enjoying the benefits of almonds but don’t know where to begin?
-Almonds are extremely versatile; hence, the options are close to infinite.
+Also lookout for the carbs and glucose content in chocolate-covered nuts.
+Are you prepared to start enjoying the benefits of almonds however, don’t know where to begin?
+Almonds are extremely versatile; hence the options are close to infinite.

 Breakfast